-Bacone College Campus Police has a mutual aid agreement with the Muskogee Police Department and the Muskogee School District Campus Police for assistance in emergencies, for resources on major events, and for additional investigative assistance on Major case Investigations.
+Bacone College Campus Police has a mutual aid agreement with the Muskogee Police Department, the Muskogee School District Campus Police, and the Muskogee Creek Nation.
+Agreements include assistance in emergencies, resources on major events, and for additional investigative assistance on Major case Investigations.